decentology/fast-floward-1/week2/day2/readMe.md

 Anyways, do the same thing as W2Q3.
 Implement the `withdraw` function by following the comments and hints I left for you.
 Then, go to the UI Harness, and see if the **action card** that says, "DAY 2: Kibble - Transfer Tokens" works.
 You can check to see if it works with the "DAY 1: Kibble - Get Balance" **action card** to see if Kibble was transferred from one account to another.

+## What Should I Submit?
+For both W2Q3 and W2Q4, please submit your updated Kibble.cdc contract and a screenshot of your action cards working as shown in the video.
+You don't have to use 30.0 like I did.
+Try to experiment with different values!

 Good luck on your quests.
 See you next time Cadence adventurers ~